Are Credit Card Rewards and Frequent Flyer Miles Taxable?

 American Express is an advertiser on The Military Wallet.
 Terms Apply to American Express benefits and offers.

-Another popular way credit card companies gain new customers is by offering sign up bonuses to new cardholders.
+Another popular way credit card companies gain new customers is by offering sign-up bonuses to new cardholders.
 Some of these can be worth several hundred dollars or more, which is a nice return just for opening a new credit card.
+However, all of these rewards raise an interesting dilemma: are they considered taxable income or sign-up bonuses?

 The answer is – it depends.

-Many sign up bonuses are considered taxable income, especially when they are offered by banks, brokerages, and other financial institutions.
-I have opened several bank accounts for the sign up bonus, and each time I received a 1099-INT at the end of the year.
+Many sign-up bonuses are considered taxable income, particularly when offered by banks, brokerages, and other financial institutions.
+I have opened several bank accounts to receive the sign-up bonus, and each time, I received a 1099-INT at the end of the year.
 In each instance, the banks reported the bonuses as earned interest, which is taxed as ordinary income – meaning you pay your standard income tax rate on the bonus.

-Sign up bonuses for brokerage accounts can be different, depending on which type of account you open.
+Sign-up bonuses for brokerage accounts can be different, depending on which type of account you open.
 If you open a standard trading account, the income will likely be reported in a similar fashion as the banks.
-However, if you open an IRA, your bonus may be deposited in your IRA, so it may receive the same tax treatment as your investments in your account.
+However, if you open an IRA, your bonus may be deposited into your IRA, allowing it to receive the same tax treatment as your investments in the account.

 If you receive a 1099-INT, you know what to do – report it on your taxes and pay the tax man.
 But if you don’t know how it should be classified, then it’s best to check with the brokerage firm or your accountant for verification before filing your taxes.